-Please note that the deadline for submitting applications for the Third Funding Round is May 8, 2018, 12 noon CET via e-mail only.
+Please note that the deadline for submitting applications for the Second Funding Round is August 29, 2013, 12 noon CET.

-The EOI form includes an overview of the project goals, a baseline assessment, a theory of change, a summary of activities, a budget plan and time frame for the project as well as background information on the applicant and on project partners, if any, in the case of joint applications.
+The EOI form includes an overview of the project goals, a summary of activities, a budget plan and time frame for the project as well as background information on the applicant and on project partners, if any, in the case of joint applications.
 For details, please refer to the EOI form.

-Next steps (Third Funding Round):
+Next steps (Second Funding Round):